Art Matters | Mt. Airy News

-Christopher Robin (PG), Historic Earle Theatre, $7.
-Sunday, Sept.
-30, at 4 and 7 p.m; Monday, Oct.
-1, at 7 p.m.; and Wednesday, Oct.
-3, at 7 p.m.
-A working-class family man, Christopher Robin, encounters his childhood friend Winnie-the-Pooh, who helps him rediscover the joys of life.

 RBG (PG), Historic Earle Theatre, $7.
-Friday, Oct, 5, at 7 p.m. and Saturday, Oct.
-6, at 4 and 7 p.m.
+Sunday, October 7, at 4:00 & 7:00 p.m.; Monday, October 8, at 7:00 p.m.; and Wednesday, October 10, at 4:00 & 7:00 p.m.
 Documentary exploring the exceptional life and career of U. S. Supreme Court Justice Ruth Bader Ginsburg, who has developed a legal legacy while becoming an unexpected pop culture icon.

 Ongoing Programs